federicociner/weather-generator/README.md

 ### Docker

 To generate weather observations using Docker, follow the steps below:
-1. Execute `make rundocker obs:<obs>` in the project directory - this command is similar to the local run command above, where `<obs>` is the number of observations.
+1. Execute `make rundocker obs=<obs>` in the project directory - this command is similar to the local run command above, where `<obs>` is the number of observations.
 2. The Docker container will write the CSV of weather observations to the _output_ folder.